2010 I-League 2nd Division

 The 2010 I-League 2nd division was the third season of the second tier of the I-League, the highest football league in India.
 It commenced on 26 March 2010 with the first matches of the first round and ended in early May 2010 with the last matches of the promotion round.
 All matches are played in three venues at Delhi, Bangalore and Tripura.

 Team summaries

 The first round was competed by 21 teams, which have been divided into three groups with seven teams each.
+The two teams relegated from I-League directly played in the final round.

 First round

 Each team competed a single match against every other team of its group.
 The best two teams from each group advanced to the final round.